Communication Department Faculty

 Josh Cangelosi - Instructor/Speech and Debate

-An interdisciplinary humanities instructor, Josh teaches college philosophy, communication, and English composition.
-In the spirit of the studia humanitatis, Josh values education’s guidance of intellect toward wisdom, will toward virtue (i.e., motivation toward efficacious self-interest and goodwill), speech and writing toward eloquence, and spirit toward God.
+At SDCC, Josh is known for coaching the Speech and Debate Team and teaching communication.
+As an interdisciplinary humanities instructor, however, he also teaches philosophy and English.
+In the spirit of the studia humanitatis, Josh values education’s guidance of intellect toward wisdom, will toward virtue, speech and writing toward eloquence, and spirit toward God.

 Phillip Van Saun - Instructor